 - grains – especially wheat, barely and rye

-- *an autoimmune paleo diet helped most feel the best
+- *an autoimmune paleo diet helps most feel the best but can be restrictive, so may not be a long term option*

 But apart from foods there are other things that cause havoc on your health and thyroid.
 These can be ‘triggers’ or can be just making things worse on a daily basis.
 Some of my top recommendations to be aware of and avoid, if possible, for most people , not just those with thyroid issues are;